tanat44/tanat44.github.io/post/booksiread.md

 I wish to keep this list alive by updating anytime I finish one book.
 The most recent ones are on top, ordering by chronological order.

 ---

+### **Senna Versus Prost**
+*Racing, Read in August 2021*

+I have heard this famous duel from almost anybody that is into this sport.
+When I was watching a Senna documentary on Youtube, I found another replay of Senna driving in the wet unbelivably faster than his competitors.
+I knew very little about Prost and Niki's book (below) makes me curious to know more about him.

+So I have this book.
+I got to know more about Prost and Senna background.
+Their lifes before getting into F1 and during the time they are fighting each other at Mclaren.
+How did the situation develop?
+However, it says very very little about the events around Senna crash.
+I think the Senna's documentary that I watched before tells me more on Senna's crashing moment.

+---
 ### **Enzo Ferrari: A Life**
 *Racing, Read in 2021*